Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Introduction and main results

-The group structure on $E^7(S^4)$ and its action on $E^7(N)$ are defined as follows.
-Represent elements of $E^7(N)$ and of $E^7(S^4)$ by embeddings $f:N\to S^7$ and $g:S^4\to S^7$ whose images are contained in disjoint balls.
+{\bf Definitions of the group $E^m(S^n)$ for $m\ge n+3$, of its action on $E^m(P)$ and of $q_{\mk}$, $E^m_{\mk}(P)$.} Represent elements of $E^m(P)$ and of $E^m(S^n)$ by embeddings $f:P\to S^m$ and $g:S^n\to S^m$ whose images are contained in disjoint balls.
 Join the images of $f,g$ by an arc whose interior misses the images.
 Let $[f]\#[g]$ be the isotopy class of the {\it embedded connected sum} of $f$ and $g$ along this arc, cf. \cite[Theorem 1.7]{Ha66}, \cite[\S1]{Av16}.
-The isotopy class of class of the embedded connected sum depends only on the the isotopy classes $[f]$ and $[g]$. \footnote{This is proved analogously to the case $X=D^0_+$ of \cite[Standardization Lemma 2.1.b]{Sk15}, cf. \cite[Remark 2.3.a]{Sk15}, because the construction of $\#$ has an analogue for isotopy.} Define the operation
+The isotopy class of the embedded connected sum depends only on the isotopy classes $[f]$ and $[g]$ \cite[\S5]{MAE}.
+Hence we can define the operation